(800) 594-4480

 Even if there is no written “termination for cause” term, if the other side has breached their contractual obligations, that may give you the opportunity to terminate.
 Typically a minor breach (like paying a day late) isn’t sufficient to terminate for cause; the breach usually has to be “material”, meaning it’s significant enough to strike at the heart of the contract, and even in the case of a material breach, the other side often has the opportunity to “cure” or fix the breach within some reasonable amount of time.

-As you can see, the best approach is to take your time to go over all of these possible scenarios before signing the contract, so you’re prepared for the foreseeable twists and turns.
+As you can see, the best approach is to take your time to go over all of these possible scenarios with your strategic legal counsel before signing the contract, so you’re prepared for the foreseeable twists and turns.
 But if you find yourself in a contract that’s not working out, don’t despair, you may still have options.

 If you need help getting into or out of a contract, feel free to contact me.